There is nothing that terrifies a parent more than the thought of losing a child.

 She relied on her vast experience in social service work and 20 years’ experience in wellness to create a holistic plan to help her son recover both his physical and emotional well-being.

 In the several years it took for Jake to learn how to manage his disorder and reclaim his life, Elaine learned much about how to parent her son through his addiction.
 She channeled this growth into her book, “ Seeing Through the Cracks” which details her experience.
 In retrospect, Elaine saw many signs that Jake, was not well and now sees that her ignorance, naivety and denial had created an environment of full on enabling.
 Elaine’s second book, “Cyber Sober; A Caregiver’s Guide to Video Gaming Addiction” has now also been published.

 Elaine speaks publicly, sharing her story and educating parents on the risk factors associated with this addiction.
 She has been featured on numerous media outlets including CTV W5, CBC’s The National, CBC Radio, The Wall Street Journal, CHCH Television and Rogers TV.
 Elaine is also a coach for parents, offering information, strategies and support in managing technology.
 Elaine is candid, honest and compassionate in the hope that she can inform people about the very real dangers of this 21st century problem.

 Elaine is a member of the Balanced Management Technology Committee and a volunteer with Homewood Health Center in Guelph.

-July 2020, Elaine has completed the Intenta Clinical Training for Gaming Disorders.
+July 2020, Elaine has completed & partnered with the Intenta Clinical Training for Gaming Disorders.
 This training provides a comprehensive understanding of problematic and disordered gaming allowing mental health professionals to understand the context, dynamics, mechanisms and special issues that present with gaming clients.